-The first relevant result is the characterization of a simple majority with two alternatives by [MAY 52], presented higher.
-This aggregation method can be seen as a particular case of

-TACTIC, with a concordance threshold equal to 1, without weights and without discordance.
-For the case of two alternatives, a result by [FIS 73] characterizes simple majority with weights.
+TACTIC (Vansnick, 1986b) The first relevant result is the characterization of simple majority with two alternatives by May (1952), presented higher.
+And this aggregation method can be seen as a particular case of TACTIC, with a concordance threshold equal to 1, without weights and without discordance.
+For the case of two alternatives, a result by Fishburn (1973) characterizes simple majority with weights.

-Another article worth mentioning here is by [MAR 03].
+Another article worth mentioning here is Marchant (2003).
 It presents two characterizations of weighted simple majority with any number of alternatives.
 It is therefore slightly more general than the results of May and Fishburn.
 It corresponds to a particular case of TACTIC with a concordance threshold equal to 1 and no discordance.